Bio-Inspired Event-Based Visual Servoing for Ground Robots: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presented a purely event-driven, bio-inspired visual servoing framework that bypasses computationally expensive feature extraction by directly coupling spatial intensity patterns with the net event rate of a dynamic vision sensor.
-By demonstrating that specific spatial profiles isolate distinct kinematic states, we successfully synthesized direct nonlinear state feedback and maintained system observability at equilibrium using a limit-cycle active sensing controller.
-Future work will focus on extending this framework to multi-dimensional visual servoing and exploring its robustness against dynamic targets in unstructured environments.
-A limitation of the current approach is that it relies on a specially designed visual scene and simple rectangular kernels, but future work will investigate how to relax the former assumption by using richer kernel geometries as in prior work for traditional cameras \cite{kallem2007kernel}.
-Furthermore, we plan to investigate alternative active sensing control architectures to optimize the trade-off between sensory effort and tracking accuracy.
-Preliminary investigations indicate that replacing the $x\dot{x}^2$ nonlinear feedback with a lower-order $x\dot{x}$ formulation, augmented by an integral control component, yields highly promising results for improving steady-state error rejection and overall system efficiency.
+This paper presented a purely event-driven, 1D proof-of-concept, bio-inspired visual servoing framework.
+We showed that specific spatial profiles isolate distinct combinations of kinematic states, enabling direct nonlinear state feedback and maintaining observability at equilibrium via a limit-cycle active sensing controller.
+The current approach relies on a specially designed visual scene and simple rectangular kernels; future work will relax this assumption using richer kernel geometries as in prior work for traditional cameras~\cite{kallem2007kernel}, extend the framework to multi-dimensional servoing, and explore robustness against dynamic targets in unstructured environments.

+Another future direction is extending the controller to an adaptive formulation to handle model uncertainties, similar to approaches in IBVS~\cite{xing2024field}.